 Node of Attachment

 The node of attachment represents the access network entity that provides the physical link to the terminal.
-It forwards user data to a network side port inside the access network and is connected with the AN controller for configuration and management.
+It forwards user data to a network side port inside the access network and is connected with the AN control for configuration and management.

 Backhaul